madetech/blog/posts/tdd_rspec.md

 end
 ```

-And the corresponding Machines test:
+And the corresponding `Machine` test:

 ```
 describe Warehouse::Machine do